Skip to main content

 (c) Be able to read, write, and understand English at a level sufficient to comply with all requirements set forth in administrative rules governing the services provided.

-(2) Prior to permitting developmental disabilities personnel to enroll in a training program described in paragraph (B) of this rule, the registered nurse trainer shall, as applicable:
+(2) Prior to permitting developmental disabilities personnel to enroll in a training program described in paragraph (C) of this rule, the registered nurse trainer will, as applicable:

-(a) Secure an attestation from the employer of developmental disabilities personnel that the developmental disabilities personnel has been subject to a background check conducted in accordance with rule 5123-2-02 of the Administrative Code; or
+(a) Secure an attestation from the employer of developmental disabilities personnel that the developmental disabilities personnel has been subject to a completed background check conducted in accordance with rule 5123-2-02 of the Administrative Code with results received; or

 (b) Verify that the developmental disabilities personnel holds independent provider certification issued by the department.